wp-plugins/woocommerce-table-rates/readme.txt

 Donate link: ryanpletcher.com/donate/
 License: GPLv2 or later

-Table Rates for WooCommerce allows you to setup a number of differnet price points for your store.
+Table Rates for WooCommerce allows you to setup a number of different price points for your store.

 == Description ==